3 Ways To Listen Well In Marriage

 One important quality in marriage that can be easily forgotten – – listening.

-Listening is an important attribute for any successful relationship.
+Listening is a critical attribute for any successful relationship.
 It is a critical one for marriage.
-Opening your heart to your spouse requires listening well.
 And, let’s face it…this can be easier said than done!

-Just this week a mom of 5 called me to say how things at home were going.
-She talked about work struggles, a daughter who is off at college for the first time this fall, and a sick mother…and then, she told me how amazing her husband has been at just being present for her and listening through it all.
+Just this week a mom of 5 called me to share about her work struggles, a prodigal daughter, and a sick mother.
+She told me how amazing her husband has been at just being present for her and listeningthrough it all.

-“We are going through a lot right now and I know it would be easy for him to get numb to it all.
-But, he hasn’t.
-Lately I’ve unloaded on him a lot and he is always there ready to listen and to empathize with me.”
+She said, “We are going through a lot right now, and I know it would be easy for him to get numb to it all.
+But, he hasn’t!”

 Listening doesn’t always mean you agree.
 Every married person understands this.
 A divorced dad told me this week:

 “Things got really bad and it turned into us just screaming at one another.
-What is really heart breaking – I still love her.
+What is really heart breaking is that I still love her.
 I will always love her.
-How weird it is when I think about it – I love her but my actions didn’t always show it.”
+How weird it is when I think about it – I love her, but my actions didn’t always show it.”

-The hope is, that the more you work to do exactly this, the better the two of you will get at handling conflict and at growing your marriage in healthy, life-long committed ways that works!
+The more you work to do exactly this, the better the two of you will get at listening well in marriage!